Click image for a video from an upcoming workshop on Balloon pots

 Make functional and decorative pottery with wheel-throwing and hand-building techniques.Create your own vases, mugs, sculptures, boxes, tiles, bowls, pitchers, plates, planters, windchimes and more.Call Laura Kolinski-Schultz to register for classes at (330) 324-9319 or email at email@example.com.

-Space is limited, so call or email soon to register.
+Space is limited to just 4 students to maintain social distancing.
+Call or email soon to register.
 If classes are full, I will put your name on the waiting list for a class.
 (330) 324-9319 or firstname.lastname@example.org.

 Special note: due to some students' sensitivities, please do not wear perfume, cologne, hair spray or strongly scented oils to class.